christellepd/movie-recommender/README.md

 ### :green_book: Description
-This repository shows an exploratory analysis and movie recommendatio n  and predictive analysis of 2021 Formula 1 Racing Winners and sports betting simulation using a machine learning alogirthm `Logistic Regression`.
+This repository shows an extensive exploratory data analysis on the MovieLens dataset with a movie recommender system that aims to analyze the best possible _genre_, _time_ and _title length_ to produce a film.

 ---
 ### :computer: Tools